 - Slightly more expensive (but currently offering a 49% discount)

-Another great aspect of VyprVPN is that they physically own every VPN sever in their network – in other words, no rented servers.
-This provides VyprVPN users with excellent security and also helps to ensure the best speeds.
+VyprVPN is also unique in that they physically own every VPN sever in their network – in other words, no rented servers.
+This provides VyprVPN users with excellent security and also helps to ensure the reliable speeds.
 VyprVPN recently updated their network infrastructure and I’ve found the speeds to be excellent – see the VyprVPN review for test results.

-VyprVPN offers great apps for Windows, Mac OS, iOS, Android, and routers.
-All VyprVPN subscription plans come with a 30 day money-back guarantee – get the most savings with VyprVPN’s 68% off coupon here.
+VyprVPN offers custom apps for Windows, Mac OS, iOS, Android, and routers.
+All VyprVPN subscription plans come with a 30 day money-back guarantee – get the most savings with VyprVPN’s 25% off coupon here.

 How to use VyprVPN in China